katemacquarrie/Practicals/README.md

 # Practicals
-Various exercises in Java

-This repository contains various standalone Java programs solving different algorithmic and computational problems.
+This repository contains various standalone Java exercises solving different algorithmic and computational problems.
 Each .java file is self-contained and does not require additional dependencies or build tools.

 # Usage
 Compilation & Execution